Vrdy: Etymology

-The name Vrdy was probably derived from the old Czech word vrd (i.e. 'stuttering person'), meaning "the village of stuttering people".
+The name Vrdy was probably derived from the Old Czech word vrd (i.e. 'stuttering person'), meaning "the village of stuttering people".

 Geography

 Vrdy is located about 15 km east of Kutná Hora and 24 km southwest of Pardubice.
-It lies in a flat agricultural landscape of the Central Elbe Table.
+It lies in a flat agricultural landscape in the Central Elbe Table.
 The Doubrava River flows through the municipality.

 History

 The first written mention of Vrdy is from 1307.
 Until the establishment of an independent municipality in 1849, Vrdy belonged to the Žleby estate and shared its owners.
 Dolní Bučice, Horní Bučice and Zbyslav were separate municipalities until 1960, when they were joined to Vrdy.

 Transport

-The I/17 road (the section from Chrudim to Čáslav) passes through the municipality.
+The I/17 road (the section from Chrudim to Čáslav) runs through the municipality.

 The railway line Čáslav–Třemošnice passes through the southern part of the municipal territory.
 There are two train stops: Vrdy-Koudelov and Skovice.